sergiomele97/pyboy-buildozer-example/README.md

- This is a basic example of how to build a pyboy application that runs on android using buildozer (kivi framework).
+ # This is a basic example of how to build a pyboy application that runs on android using buildozer (kivi framework).

- The application on main.py just creates an instance of pyboy that runs an open source .gbc game, takes a frame and prints it on the bottom left corner of the mobile screen, as an indicator that it is working properly.
+ => The application on main.py just creates an instance of pyboy that runs an open source .gbc game, takes a frame and prints it on the bottom left corner of the mobile screen, as an indicator that it is working properly.

- Buildozer is not supported on windows so either use linux (I'm using ubuntu with KDE plasma (its great, try it!!))
+ !¡ Buildozer is not supported on windows so either use linux (I'm using ubuntu with KDE plasma (its great, try it!!))
- Or you can use Windows Subsystem for Linux which also works great. => Ask chatgpt how to install buildozer on your system.
+ Or you can use Windows Subsystem for Linux which also works great.

  2 options: